 Your best protection against lead is to have a water filter that provides purified water anywhere and is rigorously tested.
 Not all water filters have been tested to the extreme measures that Berkey Water Systems have.

-To see what would happen in an unfortunate real-world crisis situation, Berkey Water Systems contracted a lab to set the pre-filtered water concentration of lead at the extreme contamination level of one part per million (ppm)- the same lead concentrations that had been reported at some residences in Flint.
+To see what would happen in an unfortunate real-world crisis, Berkey Water Systems contracted a lab to set the pre-filtered water concentration of lead at the extreme contamination level of one part per million (ppm).
+The same lead concentrations had been reported at some residences in Flint.

-At one part per million (1 ppm) the lead contamination level is about 67 times more contaminated than the EPA Lead Action Level.
-The above charts clearly demonstrate that Black Berkey Purification Elements successfully reduce lead at these excessively high contamination levels by greater than 99.9%.
+At one part per million (1 ppm), the lead contamination level is about 67 times more contaminated than the EPA Lead Action Level.
+The above charts demonstrate that Black Berkey Purification Elements successfully reduce lead at these excessively high contamination levels by greater than 99.9%.

 How Does Berkey Water Filter Work?

 Several methodologies are used to produce the Black Berkey purification elements.

 The first line of defense is that Berkey purification elements are composed of a proprietary formulation of more than six different media types, all constructed into a very compact matrix containing millions of microscopic pores.

 These pores are so small that they produce what we refer to as a “Tortuous Path” that pathogenic bacteria, cysts, parasites, herbicides, pesticides, organic solvents, VOC’s, detergents, cloudiness, silt, sediment and sedimentary minerals, foul tastes, and odors must travel through.

 These paths are so small that these pollutants physically cannot pass through them and become trapped, eliminating them from your drinking water.
 This process is known as microfiltration.